 Welcome to Bear Country

-When people let bears get into food and garbage, the lure of an easy meal can overcome a bear’s natural wariness of people.
-Once bears learn to follow their super-sensitive noses camp sites and picnic grounds, they can damage property and even break into cars and campers.
+Once bears learn to follow their super-sensitive noses to camp sites and picnic grounds, they can damage property and even break into cars and campers.

 Colorado Bears Need Your Help